Ollie-Moss/web601-as1/README.md

 **Description:**
 This route creates a new product using the data sent in the request body.
 It responds with the newly created product.
 The request supports two query parameters: `HTMLFormFix` and `redirect`.

-- **HTMLFormFix:** When enabled, it allows you to send nested JSON objects (like `specifications`) as flattened top-level key-value pairs prefixed with `specifications.`.
-The server will parse this and restructure the data.
+- **HTMLFormFix:** When enabled, it allows you to send nested JSON objects, in this case `specifications`, as key-value pairs prefixed with `specifications.`.
+The server will parse this and strucute the data accordingling.
 - **redirect:** If true, redirects to the `/products` page after successful creation.

 **Example Input:**